 You can ask Independent Complaints Adjudication Service for Ofsted (ICASO) to review the case.

-You must do this within 3 months of getting Ofsted’s written response to the internal review.
+You must do this within 3 months of the date on Ofsted’s written response to the internal review.

-ICASO can’t change the outcome of the complaint, but it can make recommendations to Ofsted.
+ICASO cannot change the outcome of the complaint, but it can make recommendations to Ofsted.

 If you’re an individual or a private organisation and you’re unhappy with ICASO’s review, you can also complain to the Parliamentary and Health Service Ombudsman.
-They don’t handle complaints from public organisations, eg state schools.
+They do not handle complaints from public organisations, for example state schools.